bcoughlin/claude-context-1/MANUAL.md

-# Claude Memory - User Manual
+# Vector Long-Term Memory for VSCode - User Manual

 ## Overview

-Claude Memory is an enhanced VS Code extension that provides thread-aware code indexing and search capabilities.
-Each conversation thread gets its own isolated collection in Zilliz, enabling context-specific code search and indexing.
+Vector Long-Term Memory for VSCode is an enhanced VS Code extension that provides thread-aware code indexing and search capabilities.
+Each conversation thread gets its own isolated collection in Zilliz, enabling context-specific code search and indexing with long-term persistence.

 ## Prerequisites